 University staff, 9- and 12-month faculty, and research faculty may qualify for up to 12 weeks (480 hours) of leave under the FMLA per 12-month period, so long as they have been employed by the university for at least 12 months within the past seven years and have worked at least 1,250 hours during the most recent 12-month period prior to the start of leave.
-Part-time, FLSA-exempt employees with an FTE of 50% or greater are presumed to have met the 1,250 hours requirement, provided they have at least one year of university service.

-This presumption will be lost if the employee has taken leave under the FMLA and/or any extended period of leave in the 12 months prior to requesting leave under the FMLA.
 The 12 weeks of family medical leave (FML) are prorated for eligible part-time staff.